 Get the Flash Player to see this video about quality score.

 Are you ready to use AdWords ?
 That’s a question you need to answer before setting up your first AdWords account.
 If you’re not ready, you may need to pause things for a few days, do some preparations and come back later.

+Google AdWords, the mainstay of every digital marketing agency and advertiser on the planet.
 There are a number of questions you need to answer before starting to use Google AdWords.